• Skip to primary navigation

 The interior of the biscuits is soft and flaky, with lots of buttery layers.
 The bottom of the biscuit is crisp from the butter meeting the piping hot baking sheet.

-I also love them in a bread basket for holiday meals!
+I also love them in a bread basket for holiday meals.

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
-I receive a commission if you choose to make a purchase through these links.
+I receive a commission if you choose to make a purchase through these link.

 Jump to: